(Also known as a Fractured Sternum, Sternum Fracture, Broken Sternum)

 Diagnosis of a sternal fracture

-A thorough subjective and objective examination from a physiotherapist or doctor is important to assist with diagnosis of a sternal fracture and to determine the likelihood of associated damage to other organs such as the lungs (e.g. a pneumothorax) or heart.
+A thorough subjective and objective examination from a physiotherapist or doctor is important to assist with diagnosis of a sternal fracture.
 An X-ray is required to confirm diagnosis.
-Other investigations such as an MRI or CT scan may also be performed to confirm diagnosis and assess the severity of injury, as well as other tests to assess heart and lung function.
+Clinical examination can also determine the likelihood of associated damage to other organs such as the lungs (e.g. a pneumothorax) or heart.
+Other investigations, such as an MRI or CT scan, may also be performed to confirm diagnosis, assess the severity of injury and involvement of other structures.
+Other tests may also be used to assess heart and lung function.

 Treatment for a sternal fracture